-For more information on Dutch apps and what you should be downloading, read our guide to the top 10 must-have apps in the Netherlands.
+For more information on Dutch apps and what you should be downloading, read our guide to the must-have apps in the Netherlands.

 7. Go paperless with your banking

-If you’re setting up your new life in the Netherlands, one of the first things you’ll need to do is open a bank account.
-Not only will having a local account help you set up important payments for your home telecoms and mobile phone, among others, but it’ll also make it easier for you to buy all those household essentials.
+If you’re setting up your new life in the Netherlands, one of the first things you’ll need to do is open a Dutch bank account.
+Not only will having a local account help you set up important payments for your home telecoms in your Dutch house as well as your Dutch mobile phone, among others, but it’ll also make it easier for you to buy all those household essentials in the Netherlands.
 However, banking can mean a lot of mail being delivered to your home.
 This includes bank statements, credit card bills, and other financial literature.

 These days, making your banking completely paperless is relatively easy for green-minded expats.
 While most of the larger Dutch retail banks offer an increasing number of paper-free options, the easiest way to go green is by signing up for mobile banking in the Netherlands.
 There are a growing number of mobile banks to choose from, including bunq and N26.
 Not only can you apply for an account in minutes with a mobile bank, but you’ll also receive all your bills and correspondence straight to your phone.

 Living in the Netherlands, you might not think about conserving water.
 In fact, sometimes it seems like half the country is water.
 However, despite the canal network and all that Dutch rain, the Netherlands is not immune to global water shortages.
 But there are ways you can help address this wider issue.
 According to the experts, the average Amsterdam resident uses around 133 liters of water every single day.
 That’s equal to around 13 buckets per person – but you can always try and reduce your usage.